zenaro147/wifi-gbp-emulator/readme.md

 To use it, you need to uncomment `#define USE_OLED` and the following lines
 The display will show the current wifi-config while in server mode, as well as the number of printed images  when in printer mode
-**Please note the image count in printer mode only regularly updates while idle, and not while printing a batch of images**
+**Please note the image count in printer mode only regularly updates while idle, and not while printing a batch of images** **NOTE: Does not connect the screen with a cable that exceeds 20 cm **

 ## Demo Video
 ~~An earlier version of this code did stream the received image-data to a browser via websockets.
 This is shown in [this older video](https://www.youtube.com/watch?v=HHPHkeio85U).~~